-Open to 11-12 2 credits Recommended: Students must have successfully completed both semesters of French II; students must also successfully both semesters of French II; students must also successfully complete the first semester of French III to continue to the second semester.
-This course will further expand on the language and culture of

-French speaking countries by building more complex and involved speaking, listening, reading, and writing skills.
+Recommended: Students must have successfully completed both semesters of French II; students must also successfully complete the first semester of French III to continue to the second semester.
+This course will further expand on the language and culture of French speaking countries by building more complex and involved speaking, listening, reading, and writing skills.
 Class discussion in French is spontaneous and frequent.
-Proficiency and refinement of oral and written expression in the language is the major emphasis of the third year course.
+Proficiency and refinement of oral and written expression in the language is the major emphasis of the third-year course.